 So I end with a question of you.
 To what degree are you being limited by the culture that is surrounding you in your present situation?
 What are you doing to change the culture?
 Do you have the support you need to get the culture from where it is to where it needs to be?

 Remember the challenge to take off your clothes.
 Why is this so hard in a business where seeing naked people is a fact of everyday life?
 Go figgure.

 Please feel free to contact me to discuss any questions or observations you might have about these blogs or interim executive services in general.
 As the only practicing Interim Executive that has done a dissertation on Interim Executive Services in healthcare in the US, I might have an idea or two that might be valuable to you.
 I can also help with career transitions or career planning.

 The easiest way to keep abreast of this blog is to become a follower.
 You will be notified of all updates as they occur.
 To become a follower, just click the “Following” link or bubble that usually appears near the bottom of this web page.

 There is a comment section at the bottom of each blog page.
 Please provide input and feedback that will help me to improve the quality of this work.

 This is original work.
 This material is copyrighted by me with reproduction prohibited without prior permission.
 I note and provide links to supporting documentation for non-original material.

 If you would like to discuss any of this content or ask questions, I may be reached at email@example.com.
-I look forward to engaging in productive discussion with anyone that is a practicing interim executive or a decision maker with experience engaging interim executives in healthcare.
+I look forward to engaging in a productive discussion with anyone that is a practicing interim executive or a decision maker with experience engaging interim executives in healthcare.